deanturpin/xclock/README.md

 # X11 container example

 Example of running a GUI application in a container and displaying it on the host.
+See the [Dockerfile](https://github.com/deanturpin/xclock/blob/main/Dockerfile).

 ```bash
 xhost +local:docker